Ralph Daniello: Early life

+In New York, Daniello became a low-level criminal with the Brooklyn-based Navy Street gang, made up primarily of Italians from Campania and Naples in Italy, where the Camorra hailed from, and headed by Alessandro Vollero and Leopoldo Lauritano based with its nerve centre in Vollero's coffee house at 113 Navy Street.
+Daniello participated in labor racketeering and extortion.
+He was involved in the 1913 Labor slugger war.

 Mafia-Camorra War

 In 1916 he became involved in the Mafia-Camorra War.
 He was a member of the Navy Street Gang, made up primarily of Italians from Naples, Italy.
 In November 1916, Daniello participated in the ambush murders of Nicholas Morello and Charles Ubriaco on a New York Street.
 These killings were part of an ongoing gang war between the Morello crime family, part of the traditional Sicilian mafia, and the Brooklyn Camorra, a Neapolitan crime organization.
 During this era, a crime organization would usually consist of individuals from the same clan, village, or region in Italy.
 In later years, the gangs would be based more on individual families and would allow any Italian to become a full member.

 In hiding

 After being acquitted on robbery and abduction charges, Daniello decided it wasn't safe to stay in New York.
 In May 1917, Daniello and his girlfriend fled to Reno, Nevada.
 In July 1917, the New York City Police Department (NYPD) police issued a warrant for Daniello's arrest for the May 7 murder of Louis DeMarro in Brooklyn.
 Meanwhile, Daniello and his girlfriend were running low on money in Reno.
 He wrote the Camorra Gang asking for help, but they ignored his requests.
 Daniello was eventually arrested in Nevada and extradited back to New York.